Information, advice and support for you, your carer and family if you have a hearing loss

 To get a hearing aid, digital hearing aid or cochlear implant, go to your doctor.
 They will refer you to an Ear, Nose and Throat Consultant.

 There is no cost for your assessment.
-Other costs depend on what equipment is needed.
+Other costs depend on what equipment you might need.

 There is no charge for lip reading classes in Somerset, but costs for sign language classes may vary depending on the type of sign language you wish to learn.